UT Dallas Green Fellows

 - Letters of recommendation from UTD faculty who can assess the applicant's potential for advanced training and success in biological research

-Green Fellows will be concurrently enrolled in undergraduate research at the University of Texas at Dallas (UTD), but must be available full-time to participate in research at UT Southwestern Medical Center over an entire semester.
+Green Fellows will be concurrently enrolled in undergraduate research at UTD, but must be available full time to participate in research at UT Southwestern Medical Center over an entire semester.

-Green Fellows receive a stipend of $4,000 for the semester-long program.
+Green Fellows receive a stipend of $4,000 for the semester program.